bertreb/pimatic-stats/README.md

 Stats device
 -----------------
 When the plugin is installed (including restart) a Stats device can be added.
-Below the settings with the default values.
+Below the settings, with the items that are available.

 ```
 {